dialex/start-testing/docs/tools/mnemonics.md

   - UI: Is the error message understandable by users?
   - Recovery: Does the message help users recover from the error?
 Can they contact support?
   - Emotions: What does a user feel when an error occurs?
 Does the error message ease or worsen that pain?
+- When advocating a bug: RIMGEA by [Cem Kaner](https://searchsoftwarequality.techtarget.com/tip/Software-testing-is-improved-by-good-bug-reporting)
+  - Replicate it
+  - Isolate it
+  - Maximise it
+  - Generalise it
+  - Externalize it
+  - And say it clearly and dispassionately

 ### Automation